Vincent and Theo van Gogh in Montmartre

 Vincent Van Gogh left Paris for Arles in 1888, drawn south by the light.
 In the South of France his style took off.
 What he had absorbed in Paris came bursting into life thanks to the inspiration of the Provençal landscape and light.

-Just how quickly and brilliantly he developed can be seen in the Orsay museum with, for example, his Self Portrait of 1889 painted in the asylum of Saint-Remy-de-Provence, where he voluntarily admitted himself, or his Starry Night Over the Rhone also in the Orsay.
+Just how quickly and brilliantly he developed can be seen in the Orsay museum in Paris with, for example, his Self Portrait of 1889 painted in the asylum of Saint-Remy-de-Provence, where he voluntarily admitted himself, or his Starry Night Over the Rhône also in the Orsay.

 Van Gogh paints the rhythms of nature

-His Starry Night Over the Rhone suggests a reflection on the brevity of human life as compared to the infinity of the universe and nature.
-The first is represented by the couple and the reflection of the city lights on the water, the second by the boundless, timeless, spectacle of the stars in the quiet night sky and the slow flow of the river.
+His Starry Night Over the Rhône suggests a reflection on the brevity of human life as compared to the infinity of the universe and nature.
+Life is represented by the couple and the reflection of the city lights on the water, the universe and nature by the boundless, timeless, spectacle of the stars in the quiet night sky and the slow flow of the river.